NetApp/harvest/docs/concepts.md

 !!! note

     Harvest includes a subset of dashboards for InfluxDB.
-There is a richer set of dashboards avaiable for Prometheus.
+There is a richer set of dashboards available for Prometheus.

 **More information:**